French Onion Soup

 The second most important element is to properly caramelize the onions.
 Caramelizing the amount of onions needed in this recipe will take at least 40 minutes.
 Caramelizing is a chemical process that occurs when the sugars in the onions reach a certain temperature.
 This only happens after a long cooking time (the addition of a little extra sugar will help).
 The more caramelized, the deeper the color of the onions and the more flavor you’ll get from them.

 - 6 large red or yellow onions (about 3 pounds), peeled and thinly sliced root to stem (see How to Slice an Onion), about 10 cups of sliced onions total

 - 1/2 teaspoon of sugar

 - 8 cups of beef stock, chicken stock, or a combination of the two (traditionally the soup is made with beef stock)

 - 1/2 cup of dry vermouth or dry white wine

 - 1/4 teaspoon of dry thyme OR a teaspoon of fresh thyme (can also use a sprig of fresh thyme)

 - Salt and pepper

-- 1 1/2 cups of grated Swiss Gruyere with a little grated Parmesan cheese
+- 1 1/2 cups of grated Swiss Gruyere and a sprinkling of Parmesan

-3 To serve you can either use individual oven-proof soup bowls or one large casserole dish.
+Alternatively, you can use individual oven-proof bowls or one large casserole dish.
 Ladle the soup into the bowls or casserole dish.
 Cover with the toast and sprinkle with cheese.
 Put into the broiler for 10 minutes at 350 degrees F, or until the cheese bubbles and is slightly browned.
-Serve immediately.